cairo-book/cairo-book/src/ch06-03-concise-control-flow-with-if-let-and-while-let.md

 ## `while let`

 The `while let` syntax is similar to the `if let` syntax, but it allows you to loop over a collection of values and execute a block of code for each value that matches a specified pattern.
-In the case below, the pattern is `Option::Some(x)`, which matches any `Some` variant of the `Option` enum.
+In the case below, the pattern is `Some(x)`, which matches any `Some` variant of the `Option` enum.

 ```cairo
 {{#rustdoc_include ../listings/ch06-enums-and-pattern-matching/no_listing_18_while_let/src/lib.cairo}}